-Did you slip and fall while visiting a business in Safety Harbor, Florida?
-Were you injured on someone else’s property?
+Did you slip and fall or get injured on someone else’s property in Safety Harbor, Florida?
 If so, you may have the right to recover compensation for medical expenses, lost income, and other losses.
-A Safety Harbor premises liability lawyer can help you seek the compensation you deserve.
+A Safety Harbor premises liability lawyer can help you seek the financial recovery you deserve.

-How Roman Austin Personal Injury Lawyers Can Help With a Premises Liability Claim in Safety Harbor
+How an Experienced Personal Injury Lawyer Can Help With a Premises Liability Claim in Safety Harbor

-• Claim evaluation – We can meet with you to discuss the circumstances surrounding your injuries and inform you if you have a viable claim.
+- Claim evaluation – A lawyer can meet with you to discuss the circumstances surrounding your injuries and inform you if you have a viable claim.

-• Investigation – We can gather evidence to establish how the accident occurred and who is legally responsible.
+- Investigation – They can gather evidence to establish how the accident occurred and who is legally responsible.

-• Damages assessment – Our legal team can request medical records, employment statements, and other documentation to calculate the true value of your claim.
+- Damages assessment – Your legal team can request medical records, employment statements, and other documentation to calculate the true value of your claim.

-• Claims management – We handle all the details of your case and communications with insurance companies so you can focus on your recovery.
+- Claims management – Your attorney will handle all the details of your case and communications with insurance companies so you can focus on your recovery.

-• Negotiations – We negotiate for fair compensation for your claim.
+- Negotiations – They will negotiate for fair compensation for your claim.

 What Is Premises Liability?